Overview

 Access to a router

-Change default username admin to a different name.
-A custom name helps to protect access to your router if anybody got direct access to your router:
+Change the default username admin to a different name.
+A custom name helps to protect access to your router if anybody has direct access to your router:

 /user add name=myname password=mypassword group=full